A Fused Gaussian Process Model for Very Large Spatial Data: A Fused Gaussian Process Model

-This section ends with comparison between FGP with several models in literature for analyzing large or massive spatial data.
-The model in (\ref{eq:fgp}) contains a low-rank component similar to that in \cite{Cressie2008}.
-As pointed out in later work \citep[e.g.,][]{Stein2014}, the performance of low-rank methods can be sensitive to the number of basis functions.
-In Section \ref{subsec: application}, we compare the predictive performance of the FGP with Fixed Rank Kriging and show that by adding a Gaussian-Graphical-model component, the FGP is able to provide more accurate spatial predictions even with a small number of basis functions in the low-rank component.
-Meanwhile, it is worth noting that another two recently suggested methods for massive spatial data, the nearest-neighbor Gaussian process (NNGP) in \cite{Datta2015} and the multi-resoution approximation (M-RA) in \cite{Katzfuss2016}, can both be considered as models induced from a GGM component.
-In particular, the NNGP is induced by a directed Gaussian Graphical model with vertices related to locations in a pre-specified reference set, while the M-RA is built based on a multi-resolution Gaussian graphical model but has assumed independence between vertices from different resolutions and vertices from different clusters (or regions) within the same resolution.
-In the FGP, it is also possible to include such a GGM component as those in NNGP or M-RA, especially when a specific target parametric covariance function is desired for this component.
-Therefore, the NNGP and M-RA can be viewed as special cases of parameterization for the GGM component in the FGP, and the inference procedure and related computational advantages presented in Section \ref{sec: inference} will still hold.
-Furthermore, note that many methods for large or massive spatial data, including predictive process and its variant \citep{Banerjee2008, Sang2012}, GMRF \citep{Lindgren2011}, NNGP \citep{Datta2015}, and M-RA \citep{Katzfuss2016}, rely on the assumption of a specific parametric covariance function $C(\cdot,\cdot)$.
-These methods are all designed to approximate or represent the corresponding Gaussian process with this assumed target covariance function $C(\cdot,\cdot)$.
-The simulation studies in Section \ref{subsec: simulation} illustrate that misspecifying this covariance function in the Gaussian process can have a substantial impact on prediction efficacy, while the FGP is more flexible and robust.
+It is worth noting that three other recently suggested methods for massive spatial data, the nearest-neighbor Gaussian process (NNGP) model in \cite{Datta2015}, the multi-resoution approximation (MRA) model in \cite{Katzfuss2017}, and Lattice Krig in \cite{Nychka2015} can all be considered as models induced from a GGM component.
+In particular, NNGP is induced by a directed Gaussian graphical model with vertices related to locations in a pre-specified reference set, while MRA is built based on a multi-resolution Gaussian graphical model but has assumed independence between vertices from different resolutions and vertices from different clusters (or regions) within the same resolution.
+Similarly, in Lattice Krig, when we treat all grid cells as vertices in a graph, the model for random effects in Lattice Krig can be viewed as a Gaussian graphical model.
+In FGP, it is also possible to include a GGM component as those in NNGP, MRA, or Lattice Krig, especially when a specific target parametric covariance function is desired.
+Therefore, NNGP, MRA and Lattice Krig can be viewed as alternative parameterization for the GGM component in FGP, and the inference procedure and related computational advantages we present in Section \ref{sec: inference} will still hold.
+Many methods have been proposed recently to tackle the big ``$n$'' problem in spatial statistics \citep[e.g.,][]{Sang2012, Nychka2015, Datta2015, Katzfuss2017}.
+The FGP model is another competing method to tackle this computational problem, and at the same time FGP can model nonstationary spatial processes.